cartercompbio/PSTP_bootcamp_2024/Using_HPC.md

 - Inside your Conda environment with r-base installed, install the IRkernel package by running `conda install -c r r-irkernel`.
 - This will allow Jupyter to run R code in addition to Python.

-#### Launch Jupyter Notebook:
-- Ensure that Jupyter is still installed in your Conda environment.
+#### Install Jupyter:
+- `pip install jupyter`.

+#### Hook R up to Jupyter.
+- Run R with `R`.
+- Link R up to Jupyter with IRkernel::installspec()
+- Quit R with `q()`.

-- Launch Jupyter by running `jupyter notebook` from your terminal within the Conda environment.
+#### Launch Jupyter in your r environment.
+- galyleo launch --account htl179 --qos hotel --cpus 1 --memory 8 --time-limit 00:30:00 --partition hotel --conda-env r_env --env-modules slurm/tscc/23.02.7 --conda-init /tscc/nfs/home/etrain104/anaconda/etc/profile.d/conda.sh

 #### Create a New R Notebook:
-- Once Jupyter is open in your browser, select 'New' at the top right corner.
+- Create a new notebook and name it `hello_world_r.ipynb`.
-- From the dropdown, choose 'R' to create a new R notebook.
+- Set the kernel to an R kernel.

 #### Running R Code:
-- In the first cell of the new R notebook, try entering `print('Hello, R World!')`.
+- In the first cell of the new R notebook, try entering `x <- 'Hello, World'
+  `print(x)`
 - Run the cell to execute the R code and observe the output.

 #### Install R Packages: